ingenology/cosmix/README.md

 # Cosmix

 Cosmix is a web audio editing platform designed to mix unique space-related sounds from NASA with a library of musical tracks.
 Cosmix was created by a team at Salva O'Renick in Kansas City, MO., as part of the fourth annual NASA International Space Apps Challenge.

+### Browser Compatibility

+Please read.

+Cosmix uses the **HTML5 Filesystem API** as part of it's functionality.
+Currently *(as of 4/19/2015)* Google Chrome is the only major web browser that uses this technology.

 ### Getting Started